Schnitzer Steel Industries, Inc. (SCHN) CEO Tamara Lundgren on Q3 2020 Results - Earnings Call Transcript

 Now, let's turn to Slide 11, to discuss our ferrous sales platform.
 Demand for recycled ferrous metal in the third quarter came from customers across the globe who placed orders for their production needs or to rebuild inventory as economies began to reopen.

 The destination ports for our shipments remained open for business and we use their global network and logistics expertise to make sales and deliver our products to customers in several continents, including Asia and Europe, as well as to the U.S., Mexico and Canada.
-In the third quarter, we used our flexible platform to sell two-thirds of our ferrous products to the export market, but the remains are sold domestically, including to one mill.
+In the third quarter, we used our flexible platform to sell two-thirds of our ferrous products to the export market, with the remainder sold domestically, including to our own mill.
 Our top country destinations for ferrous exports were Bangladesh, Turkey and Vietnam.

 Now let's turn to Slide 12 for an update on our non-ferrous sales platform.
 In the first three quarters of fiscal '20, our continued focus on sales diversification resulted in us shipping 90% of our non-ferrous products to countries other than China.
-As part of more stringent regulations, China has been imposing quotas and other duties on scrapped imports.
+As part of more stringent regulations, China has been imposing quotas and other duties on scrap imports.
 But it's still short on raw material to support economic growth.
 To meet this demand some processors moved or established new operations in other countries.
 This shift in demand patterns has enabled us to continue to expand our non-ferrous customer base.
 And in the third quarter we sold our non-ferrous products to 14 countries, including India, South Korea, Malaysia, Taiwan and Thailand.

-China has also been developing new quality standards for important scrap.
+China has also been developing new quality standards for imported scrap.
 We understand these standards are close to being implemented although the effective date may be impacted by delays in finalizing new processes for inspections, tariffs and other important duties.
 Once implemented, we understand that non-ferrous products that comply with the new quality standards may be eligible for import into China without quota limits.
 These structural changes continue to reinforce the importance of our technology strategy and the ability to produce higher value furnace ready products to meet these changing standards and global demand.

 Now let's turn to Slide 13 to discuss the operating trends at AMR.
 AMR achieved positive adjusted operating income of $5 million, or $6 per ton in the third quarter, excluding the adverse impact from average inventory accounting of approximately $3 per ton.
 Adjusted operating income was $9 per ton.